List of Marvel Comics characters: R: Paul Rabin

-Critical reception
+Critical reception of Paul Rabin

-Since his introduction, Paul has been negatively received by both comic book fans and critics, with most of the criticism surrounding his role in separating Spider-Man and MJ to maintain the post-One More Day status quo.
-The character has also been criticized for his lack of a personality or character development.
-Many fans sent Marvel editorial mail that was featured in vol. 6 highlighting these complaints.
+Paul Rabin was negatively received by both comic book readers and critics, with much of the criticism centered on his role in separating Spider-Man and Mary Jane Watson to maintain the post-One More Day status quo, as well as lacking a distinct personality or meaningful character development.
+Reader backlash towards Paul was reflected in letters published in The Amazing Spider-Man (vol. 6), many of which criticized the character and his role in the series.

-Comicbook.com's Misael Duran highlighted how Wells' attempts to make Paul likeable and less of an antagonistic force or "someone to hate" made him a non-entity, "Plenty of fans' outcries are unwarranted, chiefly from the recent toxic behavior within the Spider-Man comics fandom.
-Nevertheless, plenty of fair criticism towards Paul exists, and the comics would be better if he pulled a Poochie and returned to his people."
+Comicbook.com's Misael Duran highlighted how Zeb Wells' efforts to portray Paul as a sympathetic and non-antagonistic figure ultimately left him feeling narratively insignificant.
+While criticizing toxic behavior directed at the character, Duran agreed that much of the criticism toward Paul was justified and joked that the comics would be better if he "pulled a Poochie and returned to his people."